AyrA/ERSS/README.md

 - Fully automatic management of the ExitPolicy configuration
 - Supports IPv6
 - Supports reCAPTCHA
+- Doesn't needs JavaScript if the captcha is not used
 - Doesn't needs any write access to your system
 - Doesn't needs a database
 - Doesn't needs session support